Jordan: Risk Assessment

 - Political and financial support from the Gulf monarchies and the West

-- Expatriate workforce and tourism - significant sources of foreign exchange
+- Expatriate workforce and tourism are significant sources of foreign exchange

-- Shortage of natural energy resources and low productive base
+- Shortage of natural energy resources and weak productive base

-- Vulnerable to international economic cycle and political instability in the Near and Middle East
+- Vulnerable to international economic conditions and political instability in the Near and Middle East

-- Public and external account imbalances leading to a dependence on foreign aid and foreign capital
+- Public and external account imbalances leading to dependence on foreign aid and foreign capital